Discussion of Algorithms¶

 The benchmarking context was the same as for the brute-force GitDB algorithm.
 This implementation is far more complex than the said brute-force implementation, which clearly reflects in the numbers.
 It’s pure-python throughput is at only 1.1 MiB/s, which equals 89 streams/s.
 The biggest performance bottleneck is the slicing of the parsed delta streams, where the program spends most of its time due to hundred thousands of calls.

 To get a more usable version of the algorithm, it was implemented in C, such that python must do no more than two calls to get all the work done.
 The first prepares the TDS, the second applies it, writing it into a target buffer.
 The throughput reaches 15.2 MiB/s, which equals 1221 streams/s, which makes it nearly 14 times faster than the pure python version, and amazingly even 1.35 times faster than the brute-force C implementation.
 As a comparison, cgit is able to stream about 20 MiB when controlling it through a pipe.
 GitDBs performance may still improve once pack access is reimplemented in C as well.

 A 125 MB file took 2.5 seconds to unpack for instance, which is only 20% slower than the c implementation of the brute-force algorithm.

 Another very promising option is that streaming of delta data is indeed possible.
 Depending on the configuration of the copy-from-base operations, different optimizations could be applied to reduce the amount of memory required for the final processed delta stream.
 Some configurations may even allow it to stream data from the base buffer, instead of pre-loading it for random access.

-The ability to stream files at reduced memory costs would only be feasible for big files, and would have to be payed with extra pre-processing time.
+The ability to stream files at reduced memory costs would only be feasible for big files, and would have to be paid with extra pre-processing time.

 A very first and simple implementation could avoid memory peaks by streaming the TDS in conjunction with a base buffer, instead of writing everything into a fully allocated target buffer.